csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 to believe the issuing CAs do not exist in the server ICA list.
-For example, if the client's certificate chain contains ICAs with technical constraints which are not disclosed, the client SHOULD send the chain back to the server regardless of the ICA suppression flag in the CertificateRequest. \[EDNOTE: MSRP 2.8 may require constrained intermediates which would mean this could change for WebPKI.\]
+For example, if the client's certificate chain contains ICAs with technical constraints which are not disclosed, the client SHOULD send the chain back to the server regardless of the CA suppression flag in the CertificateRequest. \[EDNOTE: MSRP 2.8 may require constrained intermediates which would mean this could change for WebPKI.\]